Arslan Azad

 Topic: "STEM Education: Teachers' Attitudes Towards Online Resources in Australian Classrooms and the Impact on Adolescent Girls' Motivation for STEM Education"

-Supervisors: Dr. Vitomir Kovanović, Prof. Shane Dawson and Dr. Lisa O Keeffe
+Supervisors: A/Prof. Vitomir Kovanović, Prof. Shane Dawson and A/Prof. Lisa O Keeffe

 Jennifer is an EdD student in Education Futures at the University of South Australia.
 Her research interest is in STEM education in middle-years within government schools.
 She aims to investigate effective real-world connections to the science curriculum and strategies that improve student uptake and engagement in STEM at this stage of schooling.
 Jennifer is also the Education Manager at The Royal Institution of Australia and has experience as a secondary school science teacher specialising in Physics in Scotland.